hadeelalseni/Blockchain-Capstone/README.md

 * [Docker](https://docs.docker.com/install/)
 * [ZoKrates](https://github.com/Zokrates/ZoKrates)

-#Steps from mentor:
+#Steps from mentor to run zokrates:
 Also, since you're most likely using an updated version of zokrates, you'll need to modify the instructions a bit:

 Here are the steps I did:

 - Deleted all files under zokrates/code/square except square.code
-- docker run -v //c/Users/Hadeel/Desktop/Hadeel-Blockchain-Capstone/zokrates/code:/home/zokrates/code -ti zokrates/zokrates /bin/bash
+- `docker run -v //c/Users/Hadeel/Desktop/Hadeel-Blockchain-Capstone/zokrates/code:/home/zokrates/code -ti zokrates/zokrates /bin/bash`
 - Ran docker and mounted the directory
-- Inside the vm, cd code/square
+- Inside the vm, `cd code/square`
-- Typed ls to make sure that nothing is there except square.code
+- Typed `ls` to make sure that nothing is there except square.code
-- ~/zokrates compile -i square.code
+- `~/zokrates compile -i square.code`
-- ~/zokrates setup --proving-scheme pghr13
+- `~/zokrates setup --proving-scheme pghr13`
-- ~/zokrates compute-witness -a 3 9
+- `~/zokrates compute-witness -a 3 9`
-- ~/zokrates generate-proof --proving-scheme pghr13
+- `~/zokrates generate-proof --proving-scheme pghr13`
-- ~/zokrates export-verifier --proving-scheme pghr13
+- `~/zokrates export-verifier --proving-scheme pghr13`
 - exited the vm
 - removed the preceeding zeros in the input array of proof.json
 - Deleted the existing Verifier.sol in eth-contracts/contracts and replaced it with the newly generated - - Verifier.sol under zokrates/code/square
-- Deleted the existing build folder with rm -rf build
+- Deleted the existing build folder with `rm -rf build` if mac OS
-- truffle compile
+- `truffle compile`
-- truffle test
+- `truffle test`
 - Now verifyTx outputs true when given a valid proof!

-- `git push -f origin master`